apache/cloudstack-docs-admin/source/virtual_machines.rst

 #.
 Continue with any of the following operations:

    -  Deploy a VM.

       Deploy a VM with GPU/vGPU support by selecting appropriate Service Offering.
 CloudStack decide which host to choose for VM deployment based on following criteria:

       - Host has GPU cards in it.
 In case of vGPU, CloudStack checks if cards have the required vGPU type support and enough capacity available.
 Having no appropriate hosts results in an InsufficientServerCapacity exception.

       - Alternately, you can choose to deploy a VM without GPU support, and at a later point, you can change the system offering.
 You can achieve this by offline upgrade: stop the VM, upgrade the Service Offering to the one with vGPU, then start the VM.
       In this case, CloudStack gets a list of hosts which have enough capacity to host the VM.
 If there is a GPU-enabled host, CloudStack reorders this host list and place the GPU-enabled hosts at the bottom of the list.

    -  Migrate a VM.

       CloudStack searches for hosts available for VM migration, which satisfies GPU requirement.
 If the host is available, stop the     VM in the current host and perform the VM migration task.
 If the VM migration is successful, the remaining GPU capacity is     updated for both the hosts accordingly.

    -  Destroy a VM.

       GPU resources are released automatically when you stop a VM.
 Once the destroy VM is successful, CloudStack will make a resource call to the host to get the remaining GPU capacity in the card and update the database accordingly.

+.. |basic-deployment.png| image:: _static/images/basic-deployment.png
+   :alt: Basic two-machine CloudStack deployment
+.. |VMSnapshotButton.png| image:: _static/images/VMSnapshotButton.png
+   :alt: button to restart a VPC
+.. |delete-button.png| image:: _static/images/delete-button.png
+.. |EditButton.png| image:: _static/images/edit-icon.png
+   :alt: button to edit the properties of a VM
+.. |change-affinity-button.png| image:: _static/images/change-affinity-button.png
+   :alt: button to assign an affinity group to a virtual machine.
+.. |ChangeServiceButton.png| image:: _static/images/change-service-icon.png
+   :alt: button to change the service of a VM
+.. |Migrateinstance.png| image:: _static/images/migrate-instance.png
+   :alt: button to migrate an instance
+.. |Destroyinstance.png| image:: _static/images/destroy-instance.png
+   :alt: button to destroy an instance
+.. |iso.png| image:: _static/images/iso-icon.png
+   :alt: depicts adding an iso image
+.. |console-icon.png| image:: _static/images/console-icon.png
+   :alt: depicts adding an iso image
+.. |revert-vm.png| image:: _static/images/revert-vm.png
+   :alt: depicts adding an iso image
+.. |StopButton.png| image:: _static/images/stop-instance-icon.png
+   :alt: depicts adding an iso image